 Bab al-Futuh (Conquest Gate) is one of three remaining gateways to the Old City in Cairo.
 The three gates which have survived the ravages of time are: Bab al-Futuh and Bab al-Nasr on the northern side of the old city, and Bab Zuwayla on the southern side of the city.
+Even though many of our existing Cairo tour packages don’t include a visit to this site, we can add it to any one of our tour itineraries if requested.

 Bab al-Futuh dates back to Egypt’s Fatimid era, with the construction of the gate being completed in 1087.
 It was a part of the Old City’s fortification, and it was added to the city’s walls by Vizier Badr al-Jamali during the time of Caliph Mustansir.